-New Jersey’s Cornerstone Home Inspections conducts professional fireplace inspections and also handles chimney liner installations.
+New Jersey’s Cornerstone Home Inspections conducts professional fireplace and chimney liner inspections.
 Does your current fireplace have any damage?
 Is there a chemical build-up that could cause problems?
 We’ll take a look and see– and then give you a report.
 Our inspector specifically looks for damaged mortar, shifting constructions, cracks, and creosote build-up.
-Besides inspections, Cornerstone also offers chimney liner installations– liners help protect the chimney walls from heat and corrosion.
-They’re an added safety measure worth having installed.
-To schedule your inspection or chimney liner installation, give us a call today at 973-650-4151 to make an appointment.
+Cornerstone also offers chimney inspections.
+To schedule your inspection, give us a call today at 973-650-4151 to make an appointment.

 The Importance of Fireplace and Chimney Inspections